baliscope/periapi/README.md

 5. (OPTIONAL) Start coding and send me pull requests :)

 Current To-do's:

--Implement autocapper (pyriscope? youtube-dl?)
+*Implement autocapper (pyriscope? youtube-dl?)
--Add a listener that reviews the notifications stream and autocaps any new broadcasts.
+*Add a listener that reviews the notifications stream and autocaps any new broadcasts.